technoplato/sharing-instant/README.md

 ### 1. Create an InstantDB project

-Go to [instantdb.com/dash/new](https://www.instantdb.com/dash/new) and create a new project.
+Go to **[instantdb.com/dash/new](https://www.instantdb.com/dash/new)** and create a new project.
 Copy your **App ID** – you'll need it to configure the client.

 ### 2. Define your schema

 Create an `instant.schema.ts` file in your project.
-This TypeScript file defines your data model and is the source of truth for both your backend and Swift types:
+This TypeScript file defines your data model and is the source of truth for both your backend and Swift types.

+See [Modeling Data](https://instantdb.com/docs/modeling-data) for the full schema reference.

 ```typescript
 // instant.schema.ts